A simple and straightforward guide to help you choose the perfect kitchen cabinet hardware for your space.

 Types Of Kitchen Cabinet Hardware

-I went with drawer bar pulls on our upper cabinets, so really you’re free to use whatever type feels the most functional to you.
+I went with drawer bar pulls on our upper cabinets, so really you’re free to select based on your personal preference or whatever type feels the most functional to you.

 Having said that, let’s break down both types of hardware to see the pros and cons of each.